Cathedral of the Madeleine

-“ … the tympanum features the figure of Christ as High Priest, flanked by an angel on each side; and the Twelve Apostles, sis standing and six kneeling, each with his appropriate symbol.
-The four great Doctors of the Church, Saints Jerome, Ambrose, Gregory and Augustine appear in the upper half of the work.
-The four evangelists, Saints Matthew, Mark, Luke and John appear surrounding the arms of the central cross.” ~ The Cathedral of the Madeleine website utcotm.org.
+“ … the tympanum features the figure of Christ as High Priest, flanked by an angel on each side; and the Twelve Apostles, is standing and six kneelings, each with his appropriate symbol.
+The four great Doctors of the Church, Saints Jerome, Ambrose, Gregory, and Augustine appear in the upper half of the work.
+The four evangelists, Saints Matthew, Mark, Luke, and John appear surrounding the arms of the central cross.” ~ The Cathedral of the Madeleine website utcotm.org.

 A Gothic interior is excruciatingly detailed and inspiring

 Right Reverend Joseph S. Glass, who became Bishop of Salt Lake in 1915, oversaw the design of the building’s gothic interior.

 Glass recruited the help of John Theodor Comes.
 He was a celebrated American architect.
 The Comes interior is said to have been inspired by the Spanish Gothic of the late Middle Ages.
 The interior project began in 1917.

 The interior features thrilling murals and dramatic polychrome.
 Stained-glass windows let colored sun rays streak into the building.